jayg9/LosOilField/README.md

 # LosOilField
-A react site built for Los Oil Services
+A react site built for Los Oil Services.
+We want to build a static site.

 Pages ----|